badmashftw/CODSOFT_1/README.md

 # CODSOFT_1
-This is regarding task 1 of my internship at codsoft
+This is regarding task 1 of my internship at codsoft i.e Making of calculator using python